How to Get Rid of Creeping Charlie

 This shade-loving groundcover grows fast — so fast it can take over your yard and become a plant nuisance.
-Here's how to get rid of creeping Charlie when it grows in the wrong place.
+Here's how to banish creeping Charlie when it grows in the wrong place.

 Creeping Charlie, also known as ground ivy, is a shade-loving perennial that’s grown as groundcover.
 It’s also sometimes used in containers and hanging baskets because it’s easy to grow and looks lovely trailing over the sides of the pot.
 But once it escapes the place it’s planted —and it always escapes, thanks to its prolific seeds, rhizomes and stems that grow roots — creeping Charlie becomes an aggressive, invasive plant that will take over your lawn and garden.
 Read on to learn how to get rid of creeping Charlie when it becomes a problem.

 Botanical Name: Glechoma hederacea

 Common Name: Creeping Charlie, ground ivy, gill-over-the-ground, alehoffs, cat’s foot

 Several types of plants get called creeping Charlie, including Swedish ivy and Lysimachia nummularia (aka Creeping Jenny or moneywort,) but the nuisance plant we’re talking about is Glechoma hederacea.
 Creeping Jenny looks a lot like creeping Charlie, but Jenny doesn’t have scalloped leaves.

 Creeping Charlie is a cousin to mint, so it has a strong, minty odor when you crush it.
 Charlie’s leaves are bright green, round or kidney-shaped, and have scalloped edges; its stems grow into thick, carpet-like mats.
 A variegated version has pale green leaves tipped in white.
 Charlie’s a perennial, so it comes back every year, like it or not.
 In the spring it produces small, funnel-shaped blue flowers.